scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * Scalar DL Ledger deployment with auditor configuration completed.

 ## Step 1.
-Create environment
+Create an environment

-Scalar DL Auditor component is implemented to detect Byzantine faults, it manages the identical states of Ledger so you need to deploy the ledger and auditor in separate clusters to manage the cluster for different admins / owners.
-Otherwise, there is a possibility of forgery.
+Scalar DL Auditor component is implemented to detect Byzantine faults, it manages the identical states of Ledger so you need to deploy Ledger and Auditor in separate administrative domains.
+For more details, please refer to  [Getting Started with Scalar DL Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md) guide.

-In this guide, the auditor will be deployed in different clusters on the same subscription.
+In this guide, for ease of explanation, we deploy Auditor in a different cluster on the same subscription.
+However, it is highly recommended to deploy it in another administrative domain in production.
-For more security, you can deploy the ledger and auditor on different subscriptions.

-### Requirements

-* You must create different clusters for ledger and auditor.
-* You must set up a separate database for the auditor.

 ### Recommendations

-* You should deploy ledger and auditor in separate subscriptions for production use.
+* You should deploy Ledger and Auditor in separate administrative domains.
-* Ledger and auditor should be managed by different administrators.

 ### Steps